-A native Texan, Tria Wood is a writer and educator who helps children become creative writers through the Writers in the Schools program in Houston, Texas.
+A native Texan, Tria Wood is a writer and educator who helps children become creative writers and conducts embedded professional development workshops for teachers through the Writers in the Schools program in Houston, Texas.

 In August 2012, she was the featured poet for the first annual Emerald Isle Writing Conference in Kodiak, Alaska.
 She has been selected as a juried poet for the Houston Poetry Fest in 2014 and 2016, as well as being featured in several Houston area readings.